Municipal Assistance Program (MAP)

 Provides funding to assist local governments to plan for and efficiently implement a variety of services and improvements, and soundly manage development with an emphasis on intergovernmental approaches.
 Funding is available for three groups of activities: shared services, community planning and floodplain management.

-Shared service activities: consolidating or regionalizing shared services among multiple counties and municipalities boundary change studies, shared personnel and shared equipment.
-New or expanded intergovernmental initiatives that promote local governmental efficiencies and effectiveness.
+Shared service activities: consolidating or regionalizing services among multiple counties and municipalities, boundary change studies, and shared personnel.
+New or expanded intergovernmental initiatives that promote local government efficiencies and effectiveness.

-Community planning: comprehensive plans and parts thereof, land use ordinances, Transit Revitalization Investment District planning studies and entrepreneurial/innovative plans that support community and economic development improvements with an emphasis on multi-municipal plans.
+Community planning: comprehensive plans and parts thereof, land use ordinances, Transit Revitalization Investment District planning studies and entrepreneurial/innovative plans that support community and economic development improvements.
+Emphasis on multi-municipal plans.

 Floodplain management: reimbursement for costs of preparation, enactment, administration and enforcement of floodplain management regulations pursuant to the Flood Plain Management Act.